 Quantitative Studies Center

 .
-In addition, the QSC works to support students preparing for the quantitative portion of standardized exams such as the GRE, GMAT, and Michigan Test for Teacher Certification.
+In addition, the QSC works to support students preparing for the quantitative portion of standardized exams such as the GRE, GMAT, and Michigan Professional Readiness Test for Teachers (PRE).

 The Writing Center supports the entire college community.
 Peer consultants work one-on-one with student writers at every stage of the writing process—from initial brainstorming to writing drafts, and from organizing ideas to final editing.
 Writing Center consultants help students with writing taught in different academic disciplines, as well as other kinds of writing they might need to do while at college (e.g., cover letters for internships, résumés for job applications, personal statements for scholarships or graduate school).
 In addition, the director of the Writing Center, in consultation with the individual student, may plan a program of writing practice to meet the student's needs.